Austin Hedges Player Props: Pirates vs. Rockies

-The Pittsburgh Pirates and Austin Hedges, who went 0-for-3 last time out, battle Kyle Freeland and the Colorado Rockies at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates and Austin Hedges, who went 1-for-3 with a double last time in action, battle Antonio Senzatela and the Colorado Rockies at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-3) against the Rockies.

 Austin Hedges Game Info & Props vs. the Rockies